jengalas/pz-adventures-jekyll/_drafts/2022-09-16-acadia-adventures-2022-day-10.md

 As we were leaving I noticed some red roud fruit on the ground, and looked up to see that I was standing beneath a plum tree!
 I had to ask if they were the plums used in the tarts.
 Of coures, they were.
 The yound woman working inside said they had just had their largest harvest of plums ever (145lb) and a few smaller harvests before that.
 They have lots of preserving (canning, jam, drying) to do.

 After our little adventure there, we spent the rest of the afternoon relaxing unti it was time to head to Southwest Harbor for our dinner reservation at Red Sky.
-We wanted to go a bit early so we could get some cheese at hte wine and cheese shop next door.
+We wanted to go a bit early so we could get some cheese at the wine and cheese shop next door.

 Once in SHW we realized we wre really early, so we drove down Clark Point Roadt to check out the MDI Lobster and BBQ place.
 It wasn't busy and they have a nice tent to eat underneath.
 Could be worth checking out one day.